 Palmoplantar pustulosis can also be drug-induced, often by tumour necrosis factor inhibitors.
 Although closely related, palmoplantar pustulosis is no longer classified as a type of psoriasis.
 It nearly always occurs in smokers.

 Diagnosis of drug-induced psoriasis can be challenging when patients are on multiple medications.
 The onset of psoriatic symptoms can be months or years after the drug has been started.
-A careful patient history is essential in any patient that presents with new-onset psoriasis and must include their current medications.
+Careful patient history is essential in any patient that presents with new-onset psoriasis and must include their current medications.
 The possibility of other triggers for psoriasis, apart from drugs, should also be taken into consideration.

 The standard of care in the case of drug-induced psoriasis is to discontinue the offending drug.
 However, this is not always possible; for example, in a patient with severe depression that is well controlled by lithium where other options have been ineffective or contraindicated.